13.3. OpenLDAP Daemons and Utilities

 nss_ldappackage provides the following modules for Itanium or AMD64 architectures:

-libnss_ldap-<version>.somodule allows applications to look up users, groups, hosts, and other information using an LDAP directory via the Nameservice Switch (NSS) interface of
+libnss_ldap-<glibc-version>.somodule allows applications to look up users, groups, hosts, and other information using an LDAP directory via glibc's Nameservice Switch (NSS) interface (replace <glibc-version> with the version of

 pam_ldapmodule allows PAM-aware applications to authenticate users using information stored in an LDAP directory.
 PAM-aware applications include console login, POP and IMAP mail servers, and Samba.
 By deploying an LDAP server on a network, all of these applications can authenticate using the same user ID and password combination, greatly simplifying administration.